nixczhou/pytorch-two-GAN/README.md

 <br><br><br>

+# This code is for soccer field marking detction.
+The code is modified from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 # CycleGAN and pix2pix in PyTorch

 This is our ongoing PyTorch implementation for both unpaired and paired image-to-image translation.